-General and administrative expenses were \$85.1 million or 8.5% of revenue for the year ended December 31, 1999, compared to \$112.5 million (which included a \$33.8 million non-recurring charge, as described in the year ended December 31, 1998 to 1997 comparison below) or 16.8% of revenue (11.8% of revenue, excluding the non-recurring charge) for the same period in 1998.
+General and administrative expenses were \$85.1 million or 8.5% of revenue for the year ended December 31, 1999, compared to \$112.5 million (which included a \$4.5 million provision for bad debts related to receivables at our internal communication services segment and a \$33.8 million non-recurring charge, both as described in the year ended December 31, 1998 to 1997 comparision below) or 16.8% of revenue (11.2% of revenue, excluding the bad debt provision and the non-recurring charge) for the same period in 1998.
 The decline in general and administrative expenses as a percent of revenue for the year ended December 31, 1999 was due primarily to our ability to support higher revenue with a reduced administrative base.